terraform-google-modules/terraform-google-kubernetes-engine/examples/safer_autopilot_connect_gateway/README.md

 3. Run `terraform apply`.

 4. After apply is complete, connect to the GKE cluster via gcloud command.
-Run the command  `terraform output cluster_membership_id` to get the membership name for the GKE cluster .Alternatively the membership ID can be accessed via the below gcloud command as well
+Run the command `terraform output cluster_membership_id` to get the membership name for the GKE cluster .Alternatively the membership ID can be accessed via the below gcloud command as well.

  ```sh
 gcloud container fleet memberships list
  ```

 5. Use the following command to get the kubeconfig you need to interact with your specified cluster, replacing MEMBERSHIP_NAME with your cluster's fleet membership name.
 This command returns a special Connect gateway-specific kubeconfig that lets you connect to the cluster through the gateway.
    ```sh
    gcloud container fleet memberships get-credentials MEMBERSHIP_NAME
    ```

-6. You can now run `kubectl` commands .
+6. You can now run `kubectl` commands.

    ```sh
     kubectl get pods --all-namespaces